Nick-Lucas/dataden/packages/sdk/README.md

 * Your entry file exports `createPlugin(...)` as default
 * Your package.json defines a `main` field pointing at your entry file
 * Your plugin is published on NPM if you want to contribute it to our plugin registry for others to use
+* **Important:** It is _highly_ recommended that you use the package.json `files` property to whitelist your `dist/` directory and nothing else for publishing.
+Don't accidentally publish your `.authcache.json` or `outputs/` from the emulator and leak personal data

 ```js
 // index.ts